March 25, 2026

 When a company distributes a portion of its profits to shareholders, that payout is a dividend.
 If you hold 500 shares and the company declares ₹5 per share, you receive ₹2,500 as dividend income.

 Mutual funds also distribute income to unitholders.
 Since SEBI's 2021 mandate, this is called IDCW (Income Distribution cum Capital Withdrawal).
 The name reflects that some of what gets distributed may be a return of your own invested capital, not just income earned.
-For tax purposes, IDCW is treated in the same way as dividends from equities for individual resident investors.
+For tax purposes, IDCW is treated in the same way as dividends from direct equity holdings for individual resident investors.

 How Dividend Taxation Changed After 2020